hamzaalictn/universitystore/README.md

 Maven - My framework is created as a maven project, maven is a Java building application tool, in this project I have used maven to manage dependencies and also run our tests as mvn goals from terminal

-Selenium WebDriver - Is the browser automation library/tool/api  which I have usedin this project.
+Selenium WebDriver - Is the browser automation library/tool/api  which I have used in this project.

 JUnit  - Is a unit testing framework for the Java programming language.
 JUnit has been important in the development of test-driven development